ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 ## Additional Information

-Here is some additional information pertaining to the various technologies involved with the Sandbox environment
+Here is some additional documentation pertaining to the various technologies involved with the Sandbox environment

 [Cloud Pak for Applications](https://www.ibm.com/cloud/cloud-pak-for-applications) Documentation